KxSystems/docs/docs/interfaces/kafka/user-guide.md

 ---
+title: Guide for using Kafka with kdb+
 author: Conor McCarthy
-description: This section outlines the functions available for use within the Kafka API and gives limitations as well as examples of each being used
+description: Lists functions available for use within the Kafka API for kdb+ and gives limitations as well as examples of each being used
-date: April 2019
+date: September 2019
-keywords: Kafka, broker, consumer, producer, subscription, topic.
+keywords: broker, consumer, kafka, producer, publish, subscribe, subscription, topic
 ---
-# <i class="fa fa-share-alt"></i> User-Guide
+# <i class="fa fa-share-alt"></i> User guide

 As outlined in the overview for this API, the kdb+/Kafka interface is a thin wrapper for kdb+ around the [`librdkafka`](https://github.com/edenhill/librdkafka) C API for [Apache Kafka](https://kafka.apache.org/).